piotr-grzegorzek/Librus-PHP/README.md

 ### Frontend

-The frontend of the application is built with PHP and CSS.
+The frontend of the application is built with PHP and HTML+CSS+JS.
 It includes a head module that sets up the metadata for the page and loads the necessary styles and scripts.
 The navbar module provides navigation throughout the application.
+RWD is implemented via bootstrap.
+Frontend communicates with API by AJAX request provided by JQuery.

 ### API

 The API is built with PHP and handles all requests from the frontend.
 It includes scripts for user login, logout, registration, and data retrieval about rooms, schools, and users.
+Authorization is implemented via PHP sessions, obtained from login form with SHA hashing of passwords in DB.
+All persistent data is stored in MySQL database.

 ### Internal